forestryio/mobilemuster.com.au/README.md

-# mobilemuster.com.au
+# mobilemuster.com.au Back-up &

-An *almost-fully-functioning back-up of mobilemuster.com.au.

-*
+This website back-up is a proactive and precautionary measure; safeguarding against disaster (website crash, server corruption, ransomware attacks, etc) and providing the fastest and cheapest restoration option of mobilemuster.com.au.

+This replication of mobilemuster.com.au includes...

+- All content: pages, posts, new articles, etc.
+- All media: images, .pdfs (Annual Reports, campaigns, etc), logos, etc.
+- All design elements: fonts, stylesheets, etc.
+- All scripts: Google, facnybox, jQuery, etc.

+This replication of mobilemuster.com.au excludes...
+— The Umbraco CMS and database
-- Site search doesn't work
+- The Site search functionality
-- The store locator does not work
+- The store locator functionality

-However this back-up could be used as the quickest and cheapest restoration of mobilemuster.com.au in the worst-case scenario event of a website crash or corruption.
+- All build files and frameworks